Why Does My Portable Generator Backfire? 10 Causes and Fixes

 • Early detection and correction of governor issues can prevent backfiring and maintain stable engine speed.

-See also Find Out How Long Can You Run a Portable Generator Continuously
+See also Can You Use a Portable Generator in the Snow?
+15 Safety Tips

 By following these steps, you can address governor malfunctions and contribute to the consistent and reliable performance of your portable generator, reducing the likelihood of backfiring.